KCErb/cordwainer/tutorials/start.md

 CLI stands for Command Line Interface.
 That means this file is the one that is supposed to handle calls to the `shoes` command-line app runner.

-So let's take a look at the `run` method and remember that ARGV has only 1 argument, the (relative) file path.
+So let's take a look at [the `run` method](https://github.com/shoes/shoes4/blob/master/shoes-core/lib/shoes/ui/cli.rb#L52-L65) and remember that ARGV has only 1 argument, the (relative) file path.

 <hr>
 **Sidenote**: Don't miss out on the `initialize` here which sets up the packager!
 <hr>

 `run` does the following:

 1. parses the arguments
 2. handles the case where 0 arguments are given
 3. runs the app with the packager or the `execute_app` method.

-### 1. Parse the Arguments
+#### 1. Parse the Arguments

-This step uses ruby's built-in `OptionParser` to simultaneously create an options summary and define what the CLI should do when encountering the different options (See the [docs](http://ruby-doc.org/stdlib-2.2.0/libdoc/optparse/rdoc/OptionParser.html)).
+This step uses ruby's built-in `OptionParser` to simultaneously create an options summary and define what the CLI should do when encountering the different options (see the [docs](http://ruby-doc.org/stdlib-2.2.0/libdoc/optparse/rdoc/OptionParser.html)).
 The intent then is for the explanation of what the opts do and the implementation to be unified, so instead of me explaining this step I'll let you just read it.

 After the setup, it actually parses the args and returns the `OptionParser` object.

-### 2. Handle `args.empty?`
+#### 2. Handle `args.empty?`

 Next, if there are no arguments, as in